martinstiles/RAG-Streamlit-Chatbot/README.md

 # RAG Streamlit Chatbot

 This repository serves as an example for creating a streamlit application.
-The goal is to be able to quickly spin up a RAG chatbot, (with a streamlit interface) that can answer questions about your data.
+The goal is to be able to quickly spin up a RAG chatbot (with a streamlit interface) that can answer questions about your data.

 ## Prerequisites